 Acidity can counterbalance saltiness, making vinegar and citrus juice essential tools in low-sodium cooking.
 A splash of apple cider vinegar, white vinegar, or lime juice can brighten the chili’s flavor, cutting through the salt without overpowering the dish.

 Citrus zest can also add a refreshing kick.
-Sprinkle some lemon or lime zest over the chili just before serving to enhance its complexity and reduce the perception of salt.
+Sprinkle lemon or lime zest over the chili before serving to enhance its complexity and reduce salt perception.

 Reducing Use of Salt-Based Seasoning

-Avoid adding table salt or pre-mixed chili seasoning blends that often contain high levels of sodium.
+Avoid adding table salt or pre-mixed chili seasoning blends that often contain high sodium levels.
 Instead, opt for homemade spice blends using sodium-free ingredients.

 If you enjoy a bit of heat, use chili flakes or fresh jalapeños to intensify the spice level.
 Spicy flavors can distract the palate from the lower sodium content, making the dish more exciting.